alkamauss/content/sites/dev.mauss/reviews/book/the-heroes-of-olympus-the-blood-of-olympus.md

 ---
-released: 2014-10-07
+released: "2014-10-07"
-title:en: The Heroes of Olympus: The Blood of Olympus
+title:en: "The Heroes of Olympus: The Blood of Olympus"
 genres: [adventure, fantasy, mystery]
 rating:
 verdict: